richselby7878/xm-labs-servicenow-get-changes/README.md

 # ServiceNow Get Changes FD Steps #
-Grabs a summary of recent ServiceNow Change Requests and formats them for viewing in a chat tool, e.g. Slack, MS Teams.
-This workflow provides a pair of custom steps you can incorporate into any Flow Designer canvas.
-For demo purposes, the steps are wrapped in a complete Workflow called SN Get Changes.
+This xMatters extension grabs a summary of recent ServiceNow Change Requests and formats them for viewing in a chat tool, e.g. Slack, MS Teams.
+The workflow provides a pair of custom steps you can incorporate into any Flow Designer canvas.
+For demo purposes, the steps are wrapped in a demo workflow called SN Get Changes.
 ---------
 <kbd>
   <a href="https://support.xmatters.com/hc/en-us/community/topics">